The Broken (film): Plot

-Gina McVey, a successful radiologist, is examining x-rays of a patient with Situs Inversus, an uncommon condition in which a person is born with their heart and other organs reversed or mirrored from their normal positions.
-On the birthday of her father, John, Gina, along with her boyfriend Stefan Moreau, her brother Daniel and his girlfriend Kate Coleman surprise John in his home.
-In the middle of the dinner party, a mirror previously knocked askew when John entered the room falls and shatters.
+Gina McVey, a successful radiologist, is examining x-rays of a patient with Situs Inversus.
+On her father John's birthday, Gina, along with her boyfriend Stefan Moreau, her brother Daniel, and his girlfriend Kate Coleman, surprises John at his home.
+In the middle of the dinner party, a mirror that had been knocked askew when John entered the room falls and shatters.
 Kate and Gina proceed to clean the shards and discuss that breaking mirrors is a sign of bad luck.
-At work the next day, Gina is baffled by her assistant Anthony when he tells her that he just saw her walking out of the building.
+At work the next day, Gina is baffled by her assistant, Anthony, when he tells her he just saw her walking out of the building.
 Gina explains that she has been inside the whole time.
-On her way home however, she sees a woman who looks exactly like her driving a car identical to hers, so Gina follows the woman to her flat and sees a picture of her and her dad inside the woman's room.
-A frightened Gina runs out of the building and drives her car seemingly disturbed at what she saw, and ends up colliding head on with another car in the middle of the road.
+On her way home, however, she sees a woman who looks exactly like her driving a car identical to hers, so Gina follows her to her flat and finds a picture of her and her dad in the woman's room.
+A frightened Gina runs out of the building and drives her car, seemingly disturbed at what she saw, and ends up colliding head-on with another car in the middle of the road.
 Gina awakens in a hospital with no memory of the accident.
-She is introduced to a therapist Dr. Robert Zachman who leaves his business card.
-Gina is released and Stefan takes her home.
+She is introduced to a therapist, Dr. Robert Zachman, who leaves his business card.
+Gina is released, and Stefan takes her home.

-Back at Stefan's flat, Gina notices his mirror is missing and he explains he broke it by accident.
-Stefan goes to take the dog out and it snaps at him, which is peculiar.
-Gina runs a bath and while relaxing in the tub, she notices a leak in the ceiling and goes to check on it in the attic but is stopped by Stefan who appears to be cold and less emotional than earlier appearances in the film.
-Gina sleeps fitfully that evening and has flashbacks of her father's birthday party, the accident as well as unearthly scenes and a frightening sexual encounter with a seemingly Stefan.
-Frightened by these developments, Gina contacts Dr. Zachman about her concerns that the man known as Stefan is not really her boyfriend at all.
-Dr. Zachman suggests this may be a form of Capgras delusion, a rare psychological condition also known as impostor syndrome, brought on by brain damage and/or memory loss sustained in the car crash.
-He advises more tests to be performed and recommends Gina visit her wrecked car in hopes that it will help her remember the events surrounding the accident.
+Back at Stefan's flat, Gina notices his mirror is missing, and he explains he broke it by accident.
+Stefan goes to take the dog out, and it snaps at him, which is peculiar.
+Gina runs a bath, and while relaxing in the tub, she notices a leak in the ceiling and goes to check on it in the attic, but is stopped by Stefan, who appears colder and less emotional than in earlier appearances in the film.
+Gina sleeps fitfully that evening and has flashbacks of her father's birthday party, the accident, as well as unearthly scenes and a frightening sexual encounter with a seemingly Stefan.
+Frightened by these developments, Gina contacts Dr. Zachman to express her concern that the man known as Stefan is not really her boyfriend at all.
+Dr. Zachman suggests this may be a form of Capgras delusion.
+He advises performing more tests and recommends that Gina visit her wrecked car, hoping it will help her remember the events surrounding the accident.